 Others are so lost in suffering they cannot think of anything but their own pain.
 A few may want to punish someone else by killing themselves.
 I really don't want to punish anyone but myself.
 And I'll move beyond that some day.

 I also don't have the courage.
-And I also don't believe I would get to be with Doug if I took my own life, so there's not a lot of point to it.
+And I don't believe I would get to be with Doug if I took my own life, so there's not a lot of point.
 (To me that religious belief is actually a good motive for ending your life.
-Unless of course you believe you go to hell for committing suicide.)
+Unless of course you believe people go to hell for committing suicide.)

 Unfortunately, some people who make the ultimate choice give no clear advance clue of their intentions.
 This may be because of the stigma associated with suicide.
 They may be ashamed of socially unacceptable thoughts, or of appearing "weak."
 They may not want to worry you.
 They may be embarrassed.
 They may not want anyone to try to stop them.